prince22466/LinearAlgebra_Application_collections/Iterative_methods/Conjugate_Gradient.md

 - pₖ₊₁ = rₖ₊₁ + βₖ pₖ, why p is updated in this manner ?

 - How A as a SPD matrix affect the effectiveness of CG ?

+- Why CG converges in at most n steps in exact arithmetic ?